Migration studies: Immigration law

 Immigration law necessarily affects many subsections of migration studies and it is consequently a point of interest for a wide range of migration scholars.
 One can approach the subject of immigration law through sub-national, national, and international frameworks.
 The study of immigration law frequently intersects with discussions of human rights.

 Migrant il/legality and "crimmigration"

-In common with approaches found in critical border studies, many scholars consider how systems which govern migration construct illegality and thereby criminalise migrant populations.
+In common with approaches found in critical border studies, many scholars consider how systems which govern migration construct illegality and thereby criminalize migrant populations.
 This approach displaces the discussion of illegality from the migrant subject and instead scrutinises the behaviour of nation-state governments.
 Critical approaches to the construction of citizenship recur within this strand of scholarship.
 This approach to understanding migration is particularly relevant for scholars working on issues involving undocumented populations.
 The term "crimmigration" has emerged as a way to conceptualize how migrants are frequently treated as criminals, deviants, and security risks.